Wednesday, June 26, 2013

 I knew if I didn't go back for her I wouldn't be able to forget her.
 A teen-aged girl with heroin in her veins was the stuff bad dreams were made of.

 So - as expected - another Macdonald's masterpiece.
-Especially interesting and enjoyable to read since his style wasn't really polished and defined at this early stage of his career.
-But nevertheless it's simply brilliant and another timeless classic.
-Just need to read his stuff every now and then in order to wash away some 'modern' junk and remind myself from where most of the good crime books originate.
+Especially interesting and enjoyable to read, as his style wasn't yet polished and defined at this early stage of his career.
+But nevertheless, it's simply brilliant and another timeless classic.
+Just need to read his stuff every now and then to wash away some 'modern' junk and remind myself of where most of the good crime books originate.

 5/5